Five Tips for Photographing Newborns with Strobes and Flash

 This seems like an easy way to incorporate artificial light into your work, but the problem with this approach is that it creates light that is flat, kind of boring, and harsh.

-Taking your flash off your camera and mounting it onto a light stand allows you to introduce direction to your light.
-The results will be highlights and shadows that look interesting and natural!
+Taking your flash off your camera and mounting it onto a light stand allows you to:

 Tip #2 Place your light in a large light modifier